 - Professionalism & Career Development

 What are the elements of a crime - Criminal Intent?

-Actus Reus – Actus Reus is a latin phrase meaning, “guilty act”.
+Actus Reus is a Latin phrase meaning, guilty act.
 This element simply means that the individual committed the act proscribed by the statute.
-In some cases a threat to act or a failure to act constitutes the crime.
+In some cases, a threat to act or a failure to act constitutes the crime.
 In any event, the defendant must be responsible for that action or inaction.

-- Criminal Negligence – If an actor intends a physical act that is negligent under the circumstances, she may be criminally liable for the harm resulting from the action.
-Generally, the action must pose a foreseeable risk of harm and the actor’s failure to observe due care brings about that harm.
+If an actor intends a physical act that is negligent under the circumstances, she may be criminally liable for the harm resulting from the action.
+Generally, the action must pose a foreseeable risk of harm and the actors failure to observe due care brings about that harm.

 - Example: Bob is driving while texting on his phone.
 He takes his eyes off of the road and accidentally strikes a pedestrian who is killed.
 In this instance, he may be criminally negligent.

 This type of crime does not require a defendant's mens rea.
 That is, if an individual undertakes an action, regardless of whether there was intent, she is criminally liable.